-The process of taking thoughts captive is taking every thought, holding it up against the Word of God, and if it doesn’t match up—refusing to say it out loud.
+So, how do we take every thought captive to the obedience of Christ?
+We take each of our thoughts, hold it up against the Word of God, and, if it doesn’t match up—we refuse to say it out loud.
 Because when we speak out loud the thoughts that come from the enemy, we give him power here on earth; whereas, when we speak out loud the Word of God, we release the power of Heaven here on earth.

 We are charged with taking every thought captive and deciding what we do or don’t want to release into the world, but the verse before says we also need to destroy strongholds.
 By definition, a stronghold is a fortress, or a place to hide.
 So, while speaking incorrectly empowers the enemy, thinking incorrectly gives him a place to hide.
 He sneaks in and bunkers down in our thought patterns, where he can start planting lies.

-When I was trying to grasp this concept, God gave me a picture in my spirit of a yo-yo.
+When I was trying to grasp the concept of a stronghold, I saw a picture in my Spirit of a yo-yo.
 Our minds are like the yo-yo, and our thought patterns—or strongholds—are the string we are attached to.
 When the enemy has a stronghold in our mind, it’s like we are constantly running toward God, trying to see and think from his perspective, but every time we get close, the enemy flings a lie in our direction.
 With just a flick of his wrist, all of a sudden we are spiraling back down again.

 Let’s say I have two enemy strongholds—I think my marriage is broken and I view myself as unworthy.
 So the enemy has two different yo-yo’s, one in each hand.